 It can therefore be argued, following Elias and Sombart that courts played an important role in stimulating consumption in the middle classes and lower orders (see also McCracken, 1988, on Elizabethan England).
 They were the centres of luxurious consumption and display which was meant to be exclusive, to exclude those outside.
 But the world that courtiers thought of as ‘the world’ was one in which they were carefully observed by a range of others: the servants, tradesmen, fashion designers, cooks, architects, artists, artisans, lawyers, financiers, with which they came into regular contact.
 Lower outsiders were required to pay attention to their masters or pay the cost, and observational skills led to appreciation and imitation.
 Some of this group were cultural specialists, others were cultural intermediaries, who helped to circulate official and unofficial accounts of the cultural activities, to those outside this world, who were eager to know the gossip and scandal, as well as the latest fads and fashions.
-Yet despite all the attempts to regulate consumption by the lower orders courts, sumptuary laws which were imposed in Europe, China and Japan, ultimately failed and outsider groups gained purchasing power and the capacity to begin to satiate their taste for luxuries.
-There may have been a strong antagonism between courtiers and aristocrats towards the middle classes, but court societies like those of Louis XIV, were ultimately unable to halt the flow of interchange of tastes, styles and fashions with other groups and the generation of alternative centres of influence.
+Yet despite all the attempts by courts to regulate consumption by the lower orders courts, sumptuary laws which were imposed in Europe, China and Japan, ultimately failed and outsider groups gained purchasing power and the capacity to begin to satiate their taste for luxuries.
+There may have been a strong antagonism on the part of courtiers and aristocrats towards the middle classes, but court societies like those of Louis XIV, were ultimately unable to halt the flow of interchange of tastes, styles and fashions with other groups and the generation of alternative centres of influence.
 Although the aristocrats’ recreational time in the city of Paris brought them into contact with the bourgeoisie and lower orders, this did not necessarily serve to reinforce their status and power.
 The despised bankers became more important as family fortunes fluctuated and debt increased.
 It was more than a clashing of codes, as some of the encounters took place in spaces where codes were made to become more indeterminate and status differences counted less.

 Markets: Making Opulence and Luxuries Productive

 The display of wealth then and enjoyment of luxuries, provides a complex set of possibilities involving processes of formalization to establish greater distinctions between social groups, but at the same time the need for interactions between the nobility and the middle classes, and the long term accumulation of wealth on the part of the latter, created the need for milieu where they could meet more informally.
-At the same time, luxury consumption aroused considerable ambivalence, being regularly condemned by religious and cultural specialists as also philosopher scholars as Confucius and Mencius, who emphasised the virtues of poverty (Goody, 2006b).
+Luxury consumption aroused considerable ambivalence, being regularly condemned by religious and cultural specialists as well as philosopher scholars such as Confucius and Mencius, who emphasised the virtues of poverty (Goody, 2006b).
 Luxuries were dangerous sinful things from the point of view of the Church, yet despite moral condemnation and sumptuary laws, the demand for luxuries flourished both within court society and outside.
 The luxury trade between Europe and Asia, stimulated the exchange of goods and ideas that linked cities together.
 This encouraged occupational specialism: not only were merchants in demand, but also artisans and in some cases manufacturers, as well as lawyers, bankers, accountants, plus people to work in schools and hospitals.
 Cities became centres of innovation in luxury and learning, consumption and culture (Featherstone, 2007; Goody, 2006a).